lilblackboot/CampusNavigator/README.md

 ---
 ## 📝 TODO (a.k.a.
 Stuff We Still Need to Do)
-- [ x ] 🔐 Improve authentication & authorization (no hackers allowed!)
+- [x] 🔐 Improve authentication & authorization (no hackers allowed!)
 - [ ] 🧹 Need to clean up directory structure
 - [ ] 🤖 Implement chatbot using Gemini API for better navigation
 - [ ] 🎨 Develop a sleek UI for attendance tracking